xvxd4sh/xvxd4sh.github.io/_site/README.md

-# Personal site
+# Personal Site.

-This is an attempt in making a personal and professional site.
+this site is powered by jekyll and the phantom template.